alrieckert/lazarus/components/wiki/README.txt

 ToDos iphtml:
 -too big space between paragraphs
--jump to anchor after loading, Note: before first paint the areas are all 0,0,0,0 -background for pre
+-background for pre
--backslashes in text are not shown
 -slow on some pages (e.g. lazarus_documentation)

 Todos: convert to fpdoc